RENEE MONTAGNE, Host:

 For scientists who study the climate, it's all a bit much.
 As NPR's Christopher Joyce reports, they're trying to dig out.

-That kind of irony isnt lost on climate scientists.
+CHRISTOPHER JOYCE: That kind of irony isn't lost on climate scientists.
 Most don't see a contradiction between a warming world and lots of snow.
-Heres Kevin Trenberth, a prominent climate scientist at the National Center for Atmospheric Research in Colorado.
+Here's Kevin Trenberth, a prominent climate scientist at the National Center for Atmospheric Research in Colorado.

-Mr. KEVIN TRENBERTH (Scientist, National Center for Atmospheric Research): The fact that the oceans are warmer now than they were, say, 30 years ago, means there's about, on average, 4 percent more water vapor lurking around over the oceans than there was, say, in the 1970s.
+KEVIN TRENBERTH: The fact that the oceans are warmer now than they were, say, 30 years ago, means there's about, on average, 4 percent more water vapor lurking around over the oceans than there was, say, in the 1970s.

 JOYCE: Warmer water means more water vapor rises up into the air.
 And what goes up, must come down.

 TRENBERTH: So one of the consequences of a warming ocean near a coastline like the East Coast and Washington, D.C., for instance, is that you can get dumped on with more snow, partly as a consequence of global warming.